Aminocd/slate/source/index.html.md

-number-of-products | The number of products belonging to the store where both the :active and :continued fields have a value of true number-of-product-cancellations | The number of products belonging to the store that have been discontinued without the store owner providing advance notice currency-id | The ID of the currency that the store's products are purchasable with currency-id | The name of the currency that the store's products are purchasable with sub-location-id | The sub location where the store is located sub-location-name | The name of the sub location where the store is located mid-location-id | The mid location where the store is located
+number-of-products | The number of products belonging to the store where both the :active and :continued fields have a value of true number-of-product-cancellations | The number of products belonging to the store that have been discontinued without the store owner providing advance notice currency-id | The ID of the currency that the store's products are purchasable with currency-name | The name of the currency that the store's products are purchasable with sub-location-id | The sub location where the store is located sub-location-name | The name of the sub location where the store is located mid-location-id | The mid location where the store is located